danse-inelastic/pyre/docs/VNFinstallguide.rst

 	cd alpha
 	mm

-Throughout these instructions, it will be assumed that everything is installed in /home/username, for example's sake.

 Configuring the Database
 ------------------------

 For Ubuntu, open a terminal and type::

 	sudo su postgres -c psql template1
 	createdb vnf

 In Fedora, logged in as root, type in a terminal::